 Likes & Dislikes

-Powder likes to let everyone know that he’s the boss, and so he enjoys making people wait for him, and refusing to take his medball from new volunteers.
-He also enjoys interacting with all of his young neighbors and often can be seen howling for them if they go out for walks.
+Powder liked living life slowly, and calmly.
+He often made people wait patiently for his arrival–never in a rush.
+He also enjoyed interacting with all of his young neighbors, and could be seen howling for them if they went out for walks.

-Because he has hypothyroidism, Powder needs his blood drawn regularly to make sure his medication is working.
-He tolerates this, but we know he doesn’t like it.
+Because he had hypothyroidism, Powder needed his blood drawn regularly to make sure his medication was working.
+He tolerated this, but clearly wasn’t a fan.